pact-foundation/pact-jvm/README.md

 * Twitter: [@pact_up](https://twitter.com/pact_up)
 * Google users group: https://groups.google.com/forum/#!forum/pact-support

+## Note about artifact names and versions

+Pact-JVM is written in Scala.
+As Scala does not provide binary compatibility between major versions, all the Pact-JVM artifacts have the version of Scala they were built with in the artifact name.
+So, for example, the pact-jvm-consumer-junit module has a Jar file named pact-jvm-consumer_2.10.
+The full name of the file is pact-jvm-consumer_2.10-2.0.0.jar.

+We currently cross-compile all the artifacts against 2.10 and 2.11 versions of Scala, except for the SBT modules.

 ## Service Consumers

 Pact-JVM has a number of ways you can write your service consumer tests.